UMN-CMS/HGCAL_Labeling/utils/README.md

-#FormToSQL README
+# FormToSQL README

-##Instructions

 1. Getting started

-   First you must create the credentials.json file containing the client ID and necessary passcodes, as well as configure your Google OAuth.
+   First, you must create the credentials.json file containing the client ID and necessary passcodes, as well as configure your Google OAuth.

    Follow the "Set up your environment" quick start guide below using a Gmail account